Ivorforce/display-with-options/README.md

 # display_with_options

-This tiny crate allows you to pass options around in Display and Debug - like methods.
+This tiny (< 200 LOC) crate allows you to pass options around in Display and Debug.

 It also adds a way to indent a formatter implicitly on fresh new lines.